-If the UK leaves the European Union (EU) without a deal on the 29th of March, drivers need to beware!
+If the UK leaves the European Union (EU) without a deal, drivers will need to beware!
 There are a number of things which could affect their ability to drive legally on the continent after the Brexit deadline.

-Currently, British drivers only need a full UK driving licence to be allowed to hire a car or drive their own within the EU.
+Currently, UK drivers only need a full UK driving licence to be allowed to hire a car or drive their own within the EU.

-That could end after Brexit, in which case they will need what’s known as an International Driving Permit (IDP).
+That could end after Brexit, in which case they will need what’s known as an International Driving Permit (IDP) in addition to their UK licence.

 These can be purchased from many post offices around the country and cost £5.50 and are valid for one to three years depending on which country or countries the driver intends to be in.